About Poetry Moves

 A diverse cross section of our community uses public transportation.
 Thousands of individuals, taking more than six million trips on buses per year in Clark County have needs beyond food, shelter, and physical well-being.
 Meeting our human need for cultural enrichment and for the kind of sustenance that feeds the soul should not be reserved for a select few.
 Poetry Moves is a means to share poetry with bus riders.
 Many people think of “the arts” as visual art, music, or performance and overlook the literary arts.
 And they think of public art as a statue sitting in a park.
 This program offers a unique way to share art with the broad and diverse community that rides C-TRAN buses, bringing a bit of delight, joy or reflection to riders.

-Poetry Moves shares poems from local poets; published or non-professionals and students.
+Poetry Moves shares poems from local and regional poets; published or non-professionals and students.
 It celebrates poetry and how it has been a crucial part of human culture.
 The need being met is not physical but a matter of the spirit.
 Buses are often a noisy place and riders are stuck looking out the window or at their screen.
 Poetry can give a glimpse into a world they may not have had access to.
 And poems are free to be interpreted as the rider chooses.

 Arts of Clark County wishes to thank the following organizations and individuals for their partnership and generous support of the Poetry Moves program: